And Oprah has come out and said, I'm not going to put Palin on here.

 Their war room launched a rapid response effort led by special forces from the Associated Press.

-AP Sniper Dina Capiello reported that the nickname for Sarah Palin among environmentalist wackos is the killer from Wasilla, because she has a philosophy of cut, kill, drig and dri a dig and drill.
+AP sniper Dina Capiello reported that the nickname for Sarah Palin among environmentalist wackos is the killer from Wasilla because she has a philosophy of cut, kill, dig and drill.

 Palin's chief environmental sin is that she doesn't buy into the man-made global warming hooks.

-AP Storm Trooper Eric Gorsky handled the religious attack, accusing Palin of hiding her true faith.
+AP stormtrooper Eric Gorski handled a religious attack, accusing Palin of hiding her true faith.

 Sarah Palin often identifies herself simply as Christian, he wrote.

-A spirit-filled Christian tradition that is one of the fastest growing in the world, if often derided by outside and Bible believers alike.
+Yet John McCain's running mate has deep roots in Pentecostalism, a spirit-filled Christian tradition that is one of the fastest growing in the world, if often derided by outsiders and Bible believers alike.

-Do you think that AP stormtrooper Eric Gorsky, when writing about Maryland representative Bob Wexler, representing Florida, living in Maryland, would ever write.
+Do you think that AP stormtrooper Eric Gorski, when writing about Maryland Representative Bob Wexler, representing Florida living in Maryland, would ever write, yet Mr. Wexler has deep roots in Judaism.

 Do you think that would ever happen?